Train to Teach

 Costs

-You are required to pay the standard tuition fee for full-time UK students enrolling on a PGCE in the academic year 2023/24 will be £9,250 per year.
+You are required to pay the standard tuition fee £9535 for full-time UK students enrolling on a PGCE in the academic year 2025/26.

 There will be day-to-day costs for resources and travel costs for placements, depending on the location of the school.